Cray-HPE/docs-csm/upgrade/Stage_1.md

    > **`NOTE`** The `root` user password for the node may need to be reset after it is rebooted.
    > Ensure file `/etc/cray/upgrade/csm/myenv` has entries for `CSM_ARTI_DIR` and `CSM_RELEASE`.
+   > The `/etc/cray/kubernetes/encryption` directory should be restored if it was backed up.
+Once it is restored, the `kube-apiserver` on the rebuilt node should be restarted.
+   > See [Kubernetes `kube-apiserver` Failing](../troubleshooting/kubernetes/Kubernetes_Kube_apiserver_failing.md) for details on how to restart the `kube-apiserver`.

 1. Repeat the previous step for each other master node **excluding `ncn-m001`**, one at a time.